 Senior Lecturer in Philosophy at the University of Newcastle

 My courses draw on this expertise to teach students philosophical skills they can apply to thrive in diverse societies.
-This includes courses on democracy and diversity, critical thinkers, philosophy of religion and ethics of emerging technologies.
+This includes courses on democracy and diversity, critical thinkers, philosophy of religion, world religions and ethics of emerging technologies.
 I also supervise research students on these and related topics.
 From 2024-26, I am the Deputy Head of School Teaching and Learning at the University of Newcastle’s School of Humanities, Creative Industries and Social Sciences, where I lead several committees to enhance graduate outcomes through data-driven deliberative decision-making practices.

 • deliberative democracy